Takeaways

 - Support for visual and motor skill development

 The best way for children to get EPA is through a balanced diet.
 Fatty fish, fortified foods, and sometimes supplements can help meet their needs.
-The amount of EPA required varies by age, so consult a pediatrician for specific recommendations12.
+The amount of EPA required varies by age, so consult a pediatrician for specific recommendations.

 Aging and Cognitive Health